How To (and How Not To) List Education on Your Resume

 If you attended one or two colleges before landing at the one from which you graduated, it’s not necessary to list them all out.
 Again, the degree is what the reviewer is looking for, not an autobiographical account of the four colleges you hopped to and from before finally graduating.

 Didn’t Quite Earn the Degree?
-Mention it Anyway
+Mention It Anyway

 Last week, I counseled a woman who had completed her master’s program, but not the thesis.
 She wondered if it was OK to list that she’d completed the coursework, or if would it appear deceptive.
 Um, mention it.
 Absolutely mention it.
 I’d frame it something like this:

-Master of Business Administration degree candidate
+Master of Business Administration Degree Candidate, Marylhurst University, Marylhurst, OR

 Thesis under development; anticipated completion June 2013